-In Odisha, Durga Puja will be celebrated from 5th October to 8th October 2019.
+In Odisha, Durga Puja will be celebrated from 23rd October (Durga Saptami) to 26th October 2020 (Dussehra).

 It is that time of the year when festivity, merriment and religiosity take over.
 With ‘cotton-ball’ clouds floating in the blue sky, the beat of drums mixed with popular melodies filling the air, and frenzied last-minute shopping, Odisha looks set to indulge itself in Durga Puja from today.